This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 jumeirah beach sunset

 One of the prime focuses of the festival is letting the visitors discover and rediscover the foodie side of Dubai, including the lesser-known backstreets and hidden downtown gulleys.
-The neighbourhoods of Dubai Marina and Umm Sequin are to name a few of Dubai’s culinary treasure troves!
+The neighborhoods of Dubai Marina and Umm Sequin are to name a few of Dubai’s culinary treasure troves!
 The ‘unsung’ food places participate and try to win over the visitors to garner votes and emerge as the winners.
 Whether you’re looking for some excellent fine dining options or a budget-friendly hotspot that serves up affordable treats, you’ll find delicious surprises at every turn.

 During the Dubai Food Festival this year, there was a social media competition named ‘My Hidden Gems’ where participants could take part by posting a video or reel on their Instagram featuring 3 dishes from 3 different eateries that cost no more than AED100 in total.
-The winning prize was AED50,000.
+The winning prize was AED 50,000.

 Foodie experiences